Travel and Mobility · Operations & Throughput

 In one sentence

-AI-native recruiting operations for airlines is a phased engagement (Discovery 2 weeks → Build 6 weeks → Run continuous) that ships a production workflow on top of PSS and GDS, moves time to shortlist by −75% against the airlines baseline, and is operated under operations & throughput governance from day one.
+AI-native recruiting operations for airlines — A phased engagement that ships a production recruiting operations workflow on top of PSS and GDS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on time to shortlist: −75%.

 Key facts